Kyle Tucker Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 10th-ranked team ERA across all league pitching staffs (3.91).
+- The Yankees' 3.94 team ERA ranks 10th across all league pitching staffs.

-- In his most recent time out on Sunday, the righty went 3 1/3 innings against the Baltimore Orioles, allowing nine earned runs while surrendering 10 hits.
+- The Yankees are sending Cortes (5-2) to the mound to make his 12th start of the season.
+He is 5-2 with a 5.16 ERA and 59 strikeouts in 59 1/3 innings pitched.

+- His last appearance came on Wednesday, May 31 against the Seattle Mariners, when the lefty went five innings, surrendering two earned runs while giving up five hits.

-- In 12 games this season, the 29-year-old has a 7.49 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .329 to opposing hitters.
+- In 11 games this season, the 28-year-old has amassed a 5.16 ERA and 8.9 strikeouts per nine innings, while allowing a batting average of .253 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.